What to expect on a course

 You could try a MOOC (Massive Open Online Course).

 These courses are free and often do not require any previous knowledge of the subject.
 Take a look at FutureLearn or read this article to find out more.
-FutureLearn is offering a free, online course called 'A beginner's guide to writing in English for university study'.
-MOOCs are run by universities across the world and give you a real opportunity to try out a new subject and gives you something to write about in your personal statement.
-Some courses are designed to help you to prepare for university study.
+MOOCs are run by universities across the world and give you a real opportunity to try out a new subject and also give you something to write about in your personal statement.
+Some courses are designed to help you prepare for university study.

 - The largest student community in the world - over 1.5m members